 What is the plan for protecting the basin’s natural assets?

 Central Queensland is experiencing profound change in industry, land use, community and climate.
 Planning allows us to capitalise on the opportunities while managing risks.

 The Central Queensland Sustainability Strategy 2030 (CQSS:2030) draws on the best available knowledge so we can work together to protect our natural assets: it’s vital for our region’s continued balanced growth.
 CQSS:2030 provides a blueprint for how we can work together to better manage and protect our natural assets.

-One of Australia’s largest and probably most talked-about river basins is the Murray-Darling Basin, located in the south-east of Australia covering 1,061,469 square kilometres – that’s 14% of the country’s total area.
+One of Australia’s largest and probably most talked-about river basins is the Murray-Darling Basin, located in the south-east of Australia covering 1,061,469 square kilometres – that’s 14 per cent of the country’s total area.

 At 1,200,000 square kilometres in size, Lake Eyre is Australia’s largest endorheic basin, which means it retains water in a closed system.
 The basin does not drain to a river or the ocean – instead water evaporates or seeps into the ground.